cfficaurzua/P2-SDCND/writeup.md

 The code for this step is contained in the 4th code cell of the IPython notebook.

-To understand the distribution of the training dataset, I plotted a bar graph using the *matplotlib.pyplot* library. at first glance, it can be noticed that some classes have a great amount of examples (~2000 examples) compared to others than have as few as  ~100 examples. this biased situation will induce a high probability of answering right in the training set if the neural network chooses the bigger classes, but this will not occur in any other set, leading to an overfit.
+To understand the distribution of the training dataset, I plotted a bar graph using the *matplotlib.pyplot* library.
+At first glance, it can be noticed that some classes have a great amount of examples (~2000 examples) compared to others than have as few as  ~100 examples. this biased situation will induce a high probability of answering right in the training set if the neural network chooses the bigger classes, but this will not occur in any other set, leading to an overfit.

 ![alt text][image1]